marymacmurray/community-spoon/README.md

 ## post-mvp goals:

 * Fancier use of grid.
+* Add 2 more APIs to enable search by cuisine or food.
+"Need ideas for what's in your fridge?" then addeventlistener with dropdown based on food string or cuisine string.
 * Eventually (perhaps not in the scope of this course) I would like Community Spoon to be similar to if meetup.com and airbnb had a baby.
 You search in your area for users in the app, building a 3-course meal based on what people can bring and their dietary preferences/location.
 This would require login, test users, etc.

 # TO DO!